bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 {{> layout/base}}
 ```

-You should see a new products section displaying twelve products in a grid on your homepage.
+You should see five products displayed in a grid in the New Products section of your homepage.

 ## Changing page layout using local front matter

-In the `templates/pages/home.html` front matter, `products` > `featured` is listed.
-This controls
-how many products appear on the home page.
-This is set by the `config.json` `theme_settings.homepage_featured_products_count}`.
-The following example shows how you can set theme wide configurations in the front matter using the `config.json`.
+In the `home.html` front matter, `products:featured:limit` controls how many products appear on the home page.
+The number of products is set by the `config.json` file's `homepage_featured_products_count`.

 ```html